mrsteele/openai-tokens/README.md

 import { truncateMessage } from 'openai-tokens'

 // truncate with a model
-const prompt1 = truncateMessage('gpt-3-turbo', 'Really long text!... (pretend this goes on forever)')
+const prompt1 = truncateMessage('Really long text!... (pretend this goes on forever)', 'gpt-3-turbo')

-// truncate with a specific token limit const prompt2 = truncateMessage(1000, 'Really long text!... (pretend this goes on forever)')
+// truncate with a specific token limit const prompt2 = truncateMessage('Really long text!... (pretend this goes on forever)', 1000)

-// feel free to
 ```

 ## Additional Information

 ### Undetected Models

-If you provide a model that is not supported, you will get a console message as well as no boundaries by default on the request.
+If you provide a model that is not supported, you will get a console message as well as defaulted to `gpt-3.5-turbo`.

 ## License